Greek Salad Recipe (Horiatiki)

 Servings: 4 servings

-Prepare the veggies: Slice the cucumber in half lengthwise, then cut into thin half-moons.
-Cut the tomatoes into wedges, thinly slice the red onion, and chop the green bell pepper into bite-sized pieces or rings.
+Prepare the vegetables: Partially peel the cucumber, then slice it into rounds.
+Cut the tomatoes into wedges.
+Thinly slice the red onion and slice the green bell pepper into rings or strips.

 Copyright © 2026 The Forked Spoon